Skip to main content

 Guide to systematic sampling

-For the correct type of population, this is a simple and effective way to get a representative sample of a population.
+Studying an entire population is often impractical—too costly, too slow, or too resource-intensive.
+Surveying a sample lets the happen anyway.
+For the right type of population, systematic sampling is a simple and effective way to get a representative sample.

 What is systematic sampling?

 In statistical analysis, researchers can use various methods to select samples.
-One of these methods is systematic sampling, which entails choosing every nth item after a random start.
-This approach results in a systematic selection of elements since each subsequent item is picked at a regular and predetermined interval.
+Systematic sampling entails choosing every nth item after a random start.
+Each subsequent item is picked at a regular, predetermined interval, which makes the selection systematic.

 Systematic vs. standard sampling